What are you looking for?

 Continual improvement: In ISO 9001:2008, continual improvement referred to improving the ability to fulfill requirements.
-ISO 9001:2015 has broadened the meaning of this term; it now means getting better results by enhancing performance.
+ISO's 2015 revision has broadened the meaning of this term; it now means getting better results by enhancing performance.

-Risk-based thinking: Risk-based thinking is a new term that also replaces "preventative action".
+Risk-based thinking: Risk-based thinking is a new term introduced in the 2015 revision; it replaces "preventative action" known from previous ISO 9001 versions.
 The idea is that true risk-based thinking will automatically lead to preventative action where appropriate.